younyzhu/younyzhu.github.com/Composition_Visualization/README.md

 7. You could keep selecting in this application.
 8. And also with each bubble, there is a parameter bar, you can click [O] on the dragging bar:
 	* In the dragging bar, you can adjust the parameter, such as shape, size... for visualizing the model.
+9. Every selected bubble or the origin bubble, you can generate its own fa line chart, when you click each dot of the line chart, each fiber and the clicked dot will be highlighted.
+10. By selecting your own file. you can load your custom model.

 ##Study Event